Brand Architecture: Keeping Your House In Order

 A Branded House leads with a parent identity, with extended products and services underneath, all following the parent’s identity.
 The parent brand cascades fundamental facets of its personality to the sub-brands and their identities.

-Master Brand or Monolithic: In this structure, the parent brand encapsulates all of the company’s offerings, leading the brand identities of all subs.
+Monolithic: In this structure, the parent brand encapsulates all of the company’s offerings, leading the brand identities of all subs.
 Typically, monolithic is chosen because the parent brand has notoriety as a brand itself, and all services and products are extensions or subsets of it.
 A well-known brand that architects in the Monolithic style is Fedex.
 When you think of Fedex, one image comes to mind for consumers.
 The strength of the parent brand identity carries the sub-brands, and users encounter a seamless brand experience from product to product.

 Sub-Brand: In this structure, the sub-brands are extensions of the parent, typically sharing a common lead name followed by a qualifier that further explains the sub-brand, yet showcases its own identity.
 Because your sub-brands likely appeal to very specific customers, brands can ensure the sub-brand’s marketing messages are as targeted as possible.
 Apple architects its brand portfolio in the Sub-Brand style.
 Variations between the identities of its sub-brands are strategic and subtle, so even when the company launches a product in a new market, the sub-brands retain the parent brand’s typeface and tone so they still feel like Apple, and that association aids in faster trust and adoption.